Al Jazeera Media Network: Launch

 The original Al Jazeera Satellite Channel (then called JSC or Jazeera Satellite Channel) was launched on 1 November 1996.
-This was following the closure of the first BBC Arabic language television station, then a joint venture with Orbit Communications Company, owned by Saudi King Fahd's cousin, Khalid bin Faisal Al Saud.
+The creation of the new Arabic news network followed the closure of the first BBC Arabic language television station, then a joint venture with Orbit Communications Company, owned by Saudi King Fahd's cousin, Khalid bin Faisal Al Saud.
 The BBC channel had closed after a year and a half when the Saudi government attempted to thwart a documentary pertaining to executions under sharia law.

+The founder of Al Jazeera News Network is Hamad Bin Khalifa Al Thani, the Emir of the State of Qatar and head of the Al Thani Qatari Royal Family.
 The Emir of Qatar, Sheikh Hamad bin Khalifa, provided a loan of QAR 500 million ($137 million) to sustain Al Jazeera through its first five years, as Hugh Miles detailed in his book Al Jazeera: The Inside Story of the Arab News Channel That Is Challenging the West.

-Al Jazeera's first day on the air was 1 November 1996.
-It offered 6-hours of programming per day; this would increase to 12 hours by the end of 1997.
+Al Jazeera's first day on air was 1 November 1996.
+It offered six hours of programming per day which would increase to 12 hours by the end of 1997.
 It was broadcast to the immediate neighborhood as a terrestrial signal, and on cable, as well as through satellites (which was also free to users in the Arab world).
 1 January 1999 was Al Jazeera's first day of 24-hour broadcasting.
-Employment had more than tripled in one year to 500 employees, and the agency had bureaux at a dozen sites as far as EU and Russia.
+Employment had more than tripled in one year to 500 employees, and the agency had bureaus at a dozen sites as far as EU and Russia.
 Its annual budget was estimated at $25 million at the time.